Mariellen at Mandu, Madhya Pradesh, the largest fort in India

 If you don’t feel comfortable with a confrontation, walk away.
 Ask for help.
 Overcome any resistance you may have to reaching out for help if you feel it’s needed.

-Staying safe in India
+How to stay safe while travelling in India

 I’m Canadian, a country of people known for politeness.
 I’ve had to overcome ingrained politeness to move around comfortably in India.
 I ignore a lot of people on the street, from beggars to auto drivers.
 And if someone is bothering me, I am very quick to snap, “Jao!” at them (which means “go away” in Hindi).